Alexa Knierim: 2022–2023 season: Second World medal and fifth national title

 At the 2023 U.S. Championships, Knierim/Frazier won their second national title by a dominant 31.11 points, the largest margin of victory in history, which surpassed their own previous record set in 2021.
 They skated a clean short program and led the competition by a commanding 15.1 point margin.
 Their short program score of 81.96 set a new record for the highest score ever earned at the U.S. Championships.
 They went on to place first in the free skate as well with a strong performance en route to the gold medal.
 This was Knierim's fifth national title overall, tying her with five other skaters for the most U.S. titles by a pair skater in the past 75 years.
 Knierim/Frazier declined assignment to the 2023 Four Continents Championships, opting instead to participate in Art on Ice shows in Switzerland.

+The leadup to the 2023 World Championships was a difficult time for the team, after their coach Todd Sand had a heart attack on March 2 and was hospitalized for an extended period.
+Competing in Saitama, Japan, Knierim/Frazier won the silver medal, their second consecutive world medal.
+They placed second in the short program after Frazier fell on his triple toe loop, but had an otherwise strong skate.
+They won the free skate with a strong performance despite both making jump errors, but remained second overall, 4.68 points behind Miura/Kihara.
+Their free skate score of 142.84 and total score of 217.48 were their season's best scores, as well as the second highest scores ever achieved by a U.S. pair, behind only their scores from the previous World Championships.
+Knierim/Frazier became the first U.S. pair to medal in consecutive World Championships since their coaches Jenni Meno and Todd Sand did so in 1995 and 1996.
+Knierim/Frazier became just the seventh U.S. pair in history to win multiple World medals.
+Afterwards Knierim stated, "This whole week, this whole time, this program, it was all for our coach.
+That's what our hearts are."

+At the 2023 World Team Trophy in April, Knierim/Frazier helped Team USA win the gold medal by a dominant margin.
+They placed first among the pairs, winning both segments of the competition over Miura/Kihara of Team Japan.
+They skated a clean short program and earned a new personal best score of 82.25.
+In the free skate, they skated a very strong program aside from a fall on their triple salchow and earned a new personal best score of 147.87.
+These scores, as well as their new personal best total score of 230.12, surpassed their own records for highest scores ever achieved by a U.S. pair team.